hadley/adv-r/First-class-functions.md

       }
     )

-Calling a function from is straightforward: just get it out of the list first:
+Calling a function from a list is straightforward: just get it out of the list first:

     x <- runif(1e5)
     system.time(compute_mean$base(x))